-Management of Eating
+3. Management of Eating

-- Pupils in Preschool and Nursery are required to bring Fruit and Vegetables for lunch.
+- Pupils in Preschool and Nursery are required to bring Fruit and Vegetables for mid-day snacks.
 These pupils will be encouraged to eat their piece of fruit as part of their daily break time.
 The school will not tolerate any unhealthy snacks during the break time. - To ensure consistency across the school, Primary children will also be encouraged to eat only fruit or vegetables at break time. - All children are encouraged to bring in a water bottle so they can have access to water throughout the day.
 Water dispensers will be available in the school for additional access to pure drinking water.

-- Chocolate, sweets, biscuits, crisps, and cakes are actively discouraged as everyday snacks in school or as part of lunch boxes.
-Chewing gum and fizzy drinks are not permitted on the school premises or while the children are representing the school.
-Cereal bars are also discouraged because these can often contain as much sugar as chocolate bars. - Pupils' lunch boxes should offer balanced nutrition.
-The contents of pupils' lunchboxes will be monitored every day before the snacks time; any unhealthy snacks will be discarded. - Class parties like birthdays are generally not allowed in the school, but anyone who which to celebrate such party may invite their friends to their house with the consents of the guest parents.
+- Chocolate and sweets are actively discouraged as everyday snacks in school or as part of lunch boxes.
+Chewing gum and fizzy drinks are not permitted on the school premises or while the children are representing the school. - Pupils' lunch boxes should offer balanced nutrition.
+The contents of pupils' lunchboxes will be monitored every day before the snacks time; any unhealthy snacks will be returned. - Class parties like birthdays are generally not allowed in the school, but anyone who wishes to celebrate such party may invite their friends to their house with the consents of the guest parents.
 Special events such as Eid parties in class are allowed and are also times where food contributes to a sense of celebration and sharing.
 On these occasions foods other than fruit or vegetables may be offered, but the staff will remind the children that this is an "occasional" treat and not "every day food". - Parent/guardian is required to give the school adequate information about possible food allergy, foods that are suitable or foods that must be avoided.
-We beg and encourage parents to comply with these guidelines for the safety and good development of their child. - No child is made to finish all the food that they are offered because we know that appetites vary from person to person.
+We beg and encourage parents to comply with these guidelines for the safety and good development of their child/children. - No child is made to finish all the food that they are offered because we know that appetites vary from person to person.
 However, we do actively encourage the children to "try a little bit more" if they can, to ensure that they are not hungry later on in the day.
 Almalja will not encourage the habit of force-feeding.